Jessica Vitak: Early life and education

 Vitak studied journalism and communication at Elon University.
 After completing undergraduate studies, she moved to Washington, D.C. and worked for PR Newswire.
 She earned a master's degree from Georgetown University in Communication, Culture, and Technology, where Dr. Linda Garcia was the advisor for her thesis titled Facebook "Friends": How Online Identities Impact Offline Relationships.

 While at Georgetown, she also worked as a research intern at the Pew Research Center.
 She earned her doctorate from Michigan State University, joining the research team of Nicole Ellison and Cliff Lampe.
 Her doctoral research investigated the relationship between Facebook use and maintenance strategies.

 Research and career

 At UMD, Vitak was appointed as director of the Center for the Advanced Study of Communities and Information in 2016, and simultaneously became associate director of the Human Computer Interaction Lab.
 She became the director of HCIL in 2021.
 Vitak has continued to study how new technologies can benefit and harm humans.
 She studies the underlying motivations for people's behaviors, how humans perceive risks when they approach new technologies, and how policy makers can do more to convey critical information.

 Vitak's research has focused on networked privacy and data ethics, identifying the privacy risks of new communication technologies and developing tools, curricula, games, and other resources to increase children and adults' understanding of privacy and security.

+Awards and honors

+In 2025, Vitak was elected an ACM Distinguished Member.